-There are generally no rules about what extra gear you can race with.
-For your first swimrun it's a good idea to keep it simple.
-The more kit you have the more you have to manage in each transition.
-Swimrun allows you to experiment with different gear, make mistakes, learn and evolve.
+There are few rules about what extra gear you can race with.
+For your first swimrun it's a very good idea to keep it simple.
+The more kit you have the more you have to manage.
+In training allow yourself time to experiment with different gear, make mistakes, learn and evolve.

 Increase the bouyancy of your lower half by using a pull bouy.
 You can also play around with ideas to increase bouyancy of lower legs, neoprene calve guards are used by some.

-This is effective in the swim when one swimmer is faster than the other.
+This is effective in the swim for keeping together and speeding up a slower swimmer.
 It can help on the runs too.
-A simple length of bungee with 2 clips attached to both partners works.
-Practise with your partner!
+A simple 3m length of bungee with 2 clips attached to both partners works.
+Practice with your partner!

 Lots on the market, different sizes, shapes, attachments - try some.
 Consider the length of the longest swim, transition management, and how you will store them during the runs.
 If you are going to use them, train with them first!
 Some paddle advice here.

 Remember every swimrun is different just like every human is different.
 Part of the fun is deciding what's right for you (and your partner) for a given race, on a given day.